codediodeio/geofirex/README.md

 Or use one of the client's conveniece methods

 - `collection.setDoc(id, data)` - Set a document in the collection with an ID.
-- `collection.setPoint(lat, lng)` - Non-destructive update with a GeoFirePoint
+- `collection.setPoint(id, field, lat, lng)`- Add a geohash to an existing doc

 #### Read Data